-Hong Kong tycoon Li Ka-shing urges love, not violence, in first protest comments
+Hong Kong tycoon Li Ka-shing urges love in response to growing protests

 Another march planned in Kowloon’s Hung Hom district on Saturday has also been banned.

-Li, who formerly chaired CK Hutchison Holdings, did not make any reference to supporting the government or its embattled leader Carrie Lam in the advertisements, which encouraged freedom, tolerance and the rule of law.
+Li, who formerly chaired CK Hutchison Holdings (0001.HK), did not make any reference to supporting the government or its embattled leader Carrie Lam in the advertisements, which encouraged freedom, tolerance and the rule of law.

-However, a statement issued later by a spokesman quoted Li as saying said investing in the future would always bear fruit for Hong Kong.
+However, a statement issued later by a spokesman quoted Li as saying “the road to Hell is often paved with good intentions.
+We need to be mindful of unintended consequences”.

+He said it was important to invest in the younger generation to bear fruit for the future and for Hong Kong.

 “The young always fear the future has nothing to do with them,” Li’s statement said.
 “I think the government heard the messages from the protesters loud and clear and is diligently racking their brains now for solutions.”

-Many businesses, including other major property developers, that have publicly backed Lam’s administration and the city’s police force.
+Many businesses, including other major property developers, have publicly backed Lam’s administration and the city’s police force.

 Research firm Capital Economics warned on Thursday the protests could push Hong Kong into a recession, with a risk of capital flight.
 Hong Kong’s property market, one of the world’s most expensive, would be particularly hard hit, it said.